DevMountain/ContinuumOld/README.md

 3. Update the `Comment` class to conform to the `SearchableRecord` protocol.
 Return `true` if `text` contains the search term, otherwise return `false`.
 4. Update the `Post` class to conform to the `SearchableRecord` protocol.
 Return `true` if any of the `Post` `comments` match, otherwise return `false`.

-Use a Playground to test your `SearchableRecord` and `matches(searchTerm: String)` functionality and understand what you are implementing.
+You can use a Playground to test your `SearchableRecord` and `matches(searchTerm: String)` functionality and understand what you are implementing.

 #### Search Results Controller